5 ways to structure and organize your Confluence knowledge base

 • Admin permissions are delegated to content creators for easy maintenance.
 You can delegate admin permissions on Refined sites to key users even if those users aren’t Confluence admins.
 That way, Refined admins can keep their respective sites up to date on their own.

-• The customer-facing site gets a custom URL.
+• The customer-facing site gets a custom domain.
 Customers access instructions on info.yourcompanyname.com—easy to remember and self-explanatory.

 In theory, you could build an infinite number of knowledge bases from a single instance, each highly customized for its intended purpose.
 In addition to the example above, common examples of multi-site knowledge deployments include: